30+ Best Living Books for Boys {Strong and Meaningful}

 Swallows and Amazons By Arthur Ransome

 This is the kind of book that makes boys want to build a raft, pack a compass, and head out exploring.
 The Walker children set up camp on a little island and find themselves in the middle of make-believe battles, real sailing adventures, and new friendships.
-It’s slower-paced and old-fashioned in the best way possible— full of outdoor play, problem-solving, and the kind of independence boys love to imagine.
+It’s slower-paced and old-fashioned in the best way possible, plus it is full of outdoor play, problem-solving, and the kind of independence boys love to imagine.
 A great pick for to read outside during summer afternoons.

 Find it here: Swallows and Amazons